 Chair - Councillor David Gill (Red Hill Ward)

 Substitute Councillor Representative - Councillor Antonella Celi (Seawinds Ward)

-Community and Industry Experts and Community Representatives
+Industry Experts and Community Representatives

 Current committee member of Mornington Peninsula National Trust branch and Mornington Peninsula Heritage Network Committee; past MPRG Friends committee member.